wbillingsley/handy/README.md

 So your business logic is now returning a `Ref[Something]` or a `RefMany[Something]`.
 Your web framework meanwhile needs to write out HTTP responses.
 And different web frameworks have different classes for doing this.

-So, we do is use the "Pimp my library" pattern to convert your Refs into whatever your web framework wants.
+So, we do is use an implicit method or two to convert your Refs into whatever your web framework wants.

 Now, if you know you're going to be doing everything synchronously, you can just call `ref.fetch` to turn your `Ref` into a `ResolvedRef` and pattern match on it.